C-Chads/MyLittlez80/README.md

 Original Author: Lin Ke-Fong
 New Maintainer: Gek (DMHSW)
+# Usage

-# ALl files in this repository are available to you under the CC0 license, with the following exceptions:
+# All files in this repository are available to you under the CC0 license, with the following exceptions:

 * everything in testfiles/ which is under the GPLv2